SalesConnection/Caction-Support/docs/Company_Profile_Settings.md

    **Email List**

-9. Click "Email List".
+9. On “Email List”, you can set emails registered as the Primary, CC, or BCC whenever you and the team use any email sending features inside the system.
+You can also set an email as Tech Email to be notified on any failed reminders.

    <p align="center">
       <img src="img/Company_Profile_Settings_Step_9.png" alt="Company Profile Settings Step 9">
    </p>

-10. Click on the "Verify Email" icon to verify the email for company's primary email.
+10. In order for an email to be set as any of the options mentioned, it needs to be verified by Amazon.
+Click on the “Verify Email” icon to verify it.

     <p align="center">
        <img src="img/Company_Profile_Settings_Step_10.png" alt="Company Profile Settings Step 10">